Skip to main content

 What is term life insurance?

-A term life policy is an insurance product that guarantees a death benefit payout to a stated beneficiary during a specific period of time, typically ranging between five to thirty years.
+A term policy is a life insurance product that guarantees a death benefit payout to a stated beneficiary during a specific period of time, typically ranging between five to thirty years.
 So if you pass away during the set term, your loved ones can use this money for whatever they wish – including paying off the mortgage, replacing your income, and financing their education, When you purchase a standard term insurance policy, your coverage amount and premiums are locked in for the entire length of the plan.

-When you bind your term life policy, you choose the term length (also known as how long you want to be covered for), as well as your coverage amount (also known as how much out want your beneficiary to receive after you die).
+When you bind your term life policy, you choose the term length (also known as how long you want to be covered for), as well as your coverage amount (also known as how much you want your beneficiary to receive after you die).
 Only if you die within the term does your life insurance company pay out the death benefit.

 When to buy term life insurance